tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 ## Common Issues on Windows:

-1. Windows does not support ZMQ.
+1. Windows does not support IPC protocol of ZMQ.
 You can only use `MultiProcessRunner`, `MultiThreadRunner`, and `MultiThreadMapData`.
 But you cannot use `MultiProcessRunnerZMQ` or `MultiProcessMapData` (which is an alias of `MultiProcessMapDataZMQ`).
 2. Windows needs to pickle your dataflow to run it in multiple processes.